Lonnie Donegan: Skiffle

 While in Ken Colyer's Jazzmen with Chris Barber, Donegan sang and played guitar and banjo in their Dixieland set.
 He began playing with two other band members during the intervals, to provide what posters called a "skiffle" break, a name suggested by Ken Colyer's brother, Bill, after the Dan Burley Skiffle Group of the 1930s.
-In 1954 Colyer left and the band became Chris Barber's Jazz Band.
+In 1954, Colyer left and the band became Chris Barber's Jazz Band.

 With a washboard, tea-chest bass, and a cheap Spanish guitar, Donegan played folk and blues songs by artists such as Lead Belly and Woody Guthrie.
-This proved popular and in July 1954 he recorded a fast version of Lead Belly's "Rock Island Line", featuring a washboard but not a tea-chest bass, with "John Henry" on the B-side.
+This proved popular, and in July 1954, he recorded a fast version of Lead Belly's "Rock Island Line", featuring a washboard, but not a tea-chest bass, with "John Henry" on the B-side.
 It was a hit in 1956 (which also later inspired the creation of a full album, An Englishman Sings American Folk Songs, released in America on the Mercury label in the early 1960s), but because it was a band recording, Donegan made no money beyond his session fee.
-It was the first debut record to go gold in the UK, and it reached the Top Ten in the United States.
-This recording has proved greatly influential on musicians who heard it in their younger days and for whom it seems to have been a catalyst in their musical motivation and careers.
+It was the first debut record to go gold in the UK, and it reached the top 10 in the United States.

-The Acoustic Music organization made this comment about Donegan's "Rock Island Line": "It flew up the English charts.
-Donegan had synthesized American southern blues with simple acoustic instruments: acoustic guitar, washtub bass, and washboard rhythm.
-The new style was called 'Skiffle'.... and referred to music from people with little money for instruments.
-The new style captivated an entire generation of post-war youth in England."
+The Acoustic Music Organisation made this comment about Donegan's "Rock Island Line": "It flew up the English charts.
+Donegan had synthesized American southern blues with simple acoustic instruments - acoustic guitar, washtub bass, and washboard rhythm.
+The new style was called 'skiffle'.... and referred to music from people with little money for instruments.
+The new style captivated an entire generation of postwar youth in England."